An Elastic Quartic Twist Theory for Chromonic Liquid Crystals: Energetics

 If these inequalities hold, as we shall assume here, then $\WQT$ is minimum at the degenerate double-twist \eqref{eq:double_twist} characterized by

 As a consequence, $\WQT$ obeys the following uniform bound,

-The parameter $a$ encodes the length scale over which distortions would be locally stored in the ground state.\footnote{In the elastic model proposed in \cite{virga:uniform} for twist-bend nematics, a quartic free energy was posited that admits as ground state either of two families of uniform heliconical fields with opposite chirality.
+\nigh{The parameter $a$ encodes the \emph{bare} length scale associated with the (double) twist $T_0$ favored locally by the ground state}.\footnote{In the elastic model proposed in \cite{virga:uniform} for twist-bend nematics, a quartic free energy was posited that admits as ground state either of two families of uniform heliconical fields with opposite chirality.
 There too, a length scale appears in the equilibrium pitch.
-The distortion state characterized by this length is the same everywhere.} As to the physical size of such a length scale, it may be comprised in a wide range.
+The distortion state characterized by this length is the same everywhere.} As to the physical size of such a length scale, it may fall in a wide range.
 While at the lower end we may place the persistence length of the molecular order, which characterizes the flexibility of CLC aggregates,\footnote{The persistence length of self-assembled flexible aggregates is a length over which unit vectors tangential to the aggregates lose correlation.
 For CLCs, it is estimated on the order of tens to hundreds of $\mathrm{nm}$ \cite{zhou:lyotropic}} the upper end is hard to make definite.
-We expect that $a$ would be exposed to the same indeterminacy that affects many (if not all) supramolecular structures in lyotropic systems.
-The most telling example is perhaps given by cholestric liquid crystals, which give rise to a chiral structure (characterized by a single twist $T=\pm2q$) starting from chiral molecules.
-If the macroscopic pitch (measured by $|1/T|$) were determined by the molecular chirality,\footnote{\emph{Via} the naive geometric argument that represents chiral molecules as cylindrical screws and derives the pitch of their assemblies by close packing them so as to fit grooves with grooves.} it would result several orders of magnitude smaller than the observed ones.\footnote{For lyotropic cholesterics, the mismatch between microscopic and macroscopic pitches, which has recently received new experimental evidence in systems of basic living constituents \cite{stanley:dna,tortora:chiral_2011}, is still debated.
+We expect that $a$ would be exposed to the same difficulty that affects many (if not all) supramolecular structures in lyotropic systems.
+The most telling example is perhaps given by cholesteric liquid crystals, which give rise to a chiral structure (characterized by a single twist $T=\pm2q$) starting from chiral molecules.
+If the macroscopic pitch (measured by $\vert1/T\vert$) were determined by the molecular chirality,\footnote{\emph{Via} the naive geometric argument that represents chiral molecules as cylindrical screws and derives the pitch of their assemblies by close packing them so as to fit grooves with grooves.} it would result several orders of magnitude smaller than the observed ones.\footnote{For lyotropic cholesterics, the mismatch between microscopic and macroscopic pitches, which has recently received new experimental evidence in systems of basic living constituents \cite{stanley:dna,tortora:chiral_2011}, is still debated.
 Interesting theories based on either molecular shape fluctuations \cite{harris:microscopic,harris:molecular} or surface charge patterns \cite{kornyshev:chiral} have met with some experimental disagreement \cite{grelet:what}.} Here, we shall treat $a$ as a phenomenological parameter, to be determined experimentally.

 From now on, in the definition \eqref{eq:free_energy} for $\free_{\mathrm{b}}$ we shall replace $\WOF$ with $\WQT$.